 Wanna get the whole story?
 Click here to see our Special Recap of all the fun!
 The best gallery of photos from Gatlinburg is over here, too!
-And in March 2010, Celebrate Santa: What a Wonderful World kicked off with a second spectacular Holly & Shamrock Parade, where the stars and producers of the indie feature Nicholas of Myra served as Grand Marshals!
+And in March 2010, Celebrate Santa: What a Wonderful World kicked off with a second spectacular Holly & Shamrock Parade, where the stars and producers of Nicholas of Myra, which we mentioned earlier, served as Grand Marshals!
 The full 3-day Convention was highlighted, among other things, by the first-ever Jingle Bell Ball, dedicated to the theme Magic Under the Mistletoe!

 But the plans for the 2011 Celebrate Santa Festival were not as legitimate as we had previously announced.
 The Moores had intended to make several negotiations to move the 2011 Parade, Convention and Festival to Nashville, Tennessee .... and to do everything during the third weekend in May, 2011!
 And yet there was to be much, much more to the fiasco itself than was originally revealed.
 It began when the City of Gatlinburg sued Joe and Mary Moore, who'd organized the Celebrate Santa Festival at the Convention Center during the last two years.
 The suit, filed in Sevier County Chancery Court on August 20th, 2010, accused the Moores of failure to pay the City for use of the Convention Center and assorted concessions.
 Total amounts: over $69,000!
 In the end, the Moores were forced to file for Chapter 7 bankruptcy, which also meant that they'd have to liquidate all non-exempt assets --- which, oddly enough, they never even claimed.

 And just when it couldn't get any weirder, what happened next?
 Charlie and Cindylu Thomas launched ClausFest Gatlinburg, at the Convention Center.
-The Thomases had hoped to transform ClausFest into a biannual event; all that changed when Cindylu Thomas passed away last Christmas.
-But it all came to a very jolly, and an obviously very happy ending earlier this past spring when the Santa Family Reunion successfully wrapped up.
+The Thomases had hoped to transform ClausFest into a biannual event; all that changed with the passing of Cindylu Thomas in 2016.
+But, as noted above, for at least the sixth time in the village's entire history, it all came to a very jolly, and an obviously very happy ending, when the Santa Family Reunion returned to the Gatlinburg Convention Center.
 Visit the various Santa-related Facebook presences for photos and videos galore!

 Richard Donner's Director's Cut of Superman II and the Christopher Reeve Superman Collection are all available from Warner Home Video!
 And of course, Jim Bowers has contributed imagery from his CapedWonder.com to all future Superman DVD marketing and packaging.
 As you know, Richard Donner had been fired by the Salkinds after having finished up both Superman: The Movie and Superman II, yet some 70% of the two films had been completed but unreleased, despite the fact that portions of Donner's footage were used in SuperII, although not nearly all of it.
 Well, Donner and Warner Home Video have created a version of the first two Superman movies, according to Donner's original vision.
 The package has a set of original featurettes, in addition to the Marc McClure-hosted documentaries --- plus, the two complete making-of documentaries narrated by Ernie Anderson; Superman's 50th Anniversary Special, hosted by Dana Carvey, and executive produced by Saturday Night Live founder Lorne Michaels; the Superman III making-of, narrated by Al Matthews --- and much, much more!
 There's also audio commentary with Ilya Salkind and Pierre Spengler, too.
 And so, after a long-overdue decade, Hiphats' dream, which he has championed since September 1996, is finally and once-and-for-all realized!
 Click here for Richard Washington's very special letter to our first great Salkind standard-bearer!